tommyrharper/personal-portfolio/README.md

 ### Adding content

 Now I have my selection of projects available on the home page, I am going to fill in some content.

+## Continuous Integration and Deployment

+I wanted to my website to have CI and CD.
+So I did the following:

+I created ```.travis.yml```
+Then I gave it the following code: